missionpinball/mpf-docs/docs/about/help.md

 ---
-title: Help us write it!
+title: First timer's guide to editing MPF documentation
 ---

-# Help us write it!
+# First timer's guide to editing MPF documentation

 Hey!
 You found something that is not documented yet, or that needs to be updated.
 What a great opportunity to help us improve the documentation!